Shift your tone, messaging and content

 Shift your short-term thinking to long-term planning

-B2B companies have a little more luxury to weather this storm than B2C, our buying/sales cycles are generally much longer.
+B2B companies have a little more luxury to weather this storm than B2C, since our buying/sales cycles are generally much longer.
+But we’re also feeling it sooner than B2C brands and consumers.
 So as you recalibrate your short term plans, don’t forget to keep planning your long term ones.

 - Maintain a steady-as-she-goes attitude and approach, because generally your buying cycles will be longer than this downturn.
 But don’t just wait it out, focus on building brand/market awareness and adoption not just driving short-term revenue.
 This is a great strategy a for an industry leader or challenger who wants to use this opportunity to build mind share now, so they can own market share later.

-- Product launches that are six months away still need the same diligence now as they did a month ago before you started to consider delaying.
+- Product launches that are six months away still need the same diligence now as they did a month ago before you started to consider delaying or cutting budgets.
 And when we start to emerge from this downturn, you’ll thank your lucky stars that you didn’t short-change your budget, timeline or efforts.

-- Perhaps it’s not meant to be said out loud, but banking some budget with your agency is a smart move, as long as you believe that agency can service you during this time and stay solvent through it (we can / we will).
+- Perhaps it’s a bit self-serving, but banking some budget with your agency is a smart move.
 Nothing will relieve the anxiety over wondering what to do next like having a plan and budget for doing what comes next.
 Plan it, get a PO for it, and get to it!